-From starter homes in the capital to multi-million-pound villas on the Thames, Building Relations’ bread and butter is coming up with clever PR campaigns and ideas to help promote the sale of new homes and raise awareness of the experts behind them.
+From multi-million-pound townhouses in central London to starter homes in Manchester and Glasgow, Building Relations’ bread and butter is coming up with clever PR campaigns and ideas to help promote the sale of new homes and raise awareness of the experts behind them.

 Building Relations has been working with Barratt and David Wilson Homes since the agency first launched in 2015, keen to still work with Rachel after her seven years of service in-house.
 Building Relations promotes all aspects of the housebuilding business across the Southern Counties and Kent regions, which ranges from generating extensive media coverage for new development launches, promoting company success stories like its apprenticeship scheme, to placemaking and destination work for its larger mixed-use developments.
 Building Relations also regularly writes and places case studies of happy purchasers in the national, consumer and local press.

 Building Relations has come up with a range of community engagement initiatives, including a full education programme, with fun, yet relevant learning activities like real-life egg hatching at Easter, worm composting and turning unwanted plastic into playground equipment to help spread the word about its commitment to sustainable construction.

 In the last three years, Building Relations has written dozens of award entries with an excellent conversion rate and are featured in the press on a weekly basis.

 Building Relations was appointed by Barratt London in October 2018 to handle its consumer PR, for landmark developments across the capital, including Landmark Place in the City of London, Upton Gardens which is being built on the site of the iconic former West Ham United FC ground, and Hendon Waterside, an estate regeneration delivering over 2,000 homes in north London.